-Inside: Understand toddler behavior and learn positive ways to encourage cooperation.
+Inside: How do you discipline a child that won’t listen?
+Understand toddler behavior and learn positive ways to encourage cooperation.
 Examples of how to use positive parenting strategies to get your toddler to listen included.

 One very challenging task in the early years of parenting is finding ways to encourage cooperation and listening.
 You might find yourself wondering how to get your toddler to listen?

 Toddlers and pre-schoolers are notorious for saying “NO!”
 “I can’t” and “I don’t want to!” especially in moments when we would like to hear “yes mama!” and “OK”